I'm on holiday until 11th December so responses may take a little longer!

 I can answer this question two ways; on a deeper level I can talk about bonding in terms of survival.
 Dogs are not born with the skills to care for or protect themselves, and neither are any mammals, including humans.
 As mammals, we have a lot to learn before we are considered fully capable adults.
 This means that as we grow up we are decreasingly dependent on others for our survival.
 The bond we form with those that care for us is the only reason they let us stick around for so long.
 As juveniles, we add burden to resources, time, patience, and sometimes the security of the family or social group.

-Consider human teenagers for a moment: if it weren’t for the bond we form with our family, the streets would be filled with hungry kids, complaining about how unfair their lives were!
+Consider human teenagers for a moment.
+If it weren’t for the bond we form with our family, the streets would be filled with hungry teens, complaining about how unfair their lives were!
 That bond is the only thing keeping those grumpy adolescents in their family homes, where they can safely finish their “training” and become fully functioning adults – hopefully!

 What are the benefits?

 Have you ever wondered what it is that makes a dog run into a burning building?
 Remain at his sick fur-dads side?
 Or track his missing owner across miles of countryside?
 It’s the attachment he formed with his family.
 Of course, those are extreme examples of what a solid bond can do.
-But it is that same bond that, on a more mundane level, can also improve your dogs recall, improve his desire to please you, and will inspire him to learn new things from you and help him cope better in anxious situations.
+But it is that same bond that, on a more mundane level, can also improve your dogs recall, improve his desire to please you, and inspire him to learn new things from you.

 How to improve your bond